socal-nerdtastic/moduleinstaller/README.md

 ## Notes

 packages are in the format {importname:installname}.
 These are often the same name, but sometimes not.

-If you want to keep your code in a single file (sometimes you make monsters; I get it) you can copy the code to the top of your file instead of importing from another file.
+If you want to keep your code in a single file (sometimes you make monsters; I get it) you can copy the classes to the top of your file instead of importing

 Normal pip versioning strings can be used.
 For example